 - They can aggravate asthma or other respiratory or allergy symptoms.

-- They can be an irritant to the eyes, throat or cause headaches and other health problems, including cancer.
+- They can be an irritant to the eyes, and throat or cause headaches and other health problems, including cancer.

 - They can contain flammable ingredients.